Join the beta - get Pro free for 3 months after launchJoin the beta

 Migrating to Salonnare (or another alternative): the 8 steps

 Step 1: create a free Salonnare account via /free.
 Step 2: CSV import of clients - Salonnare recognises Salonized column names, mapping takes roughly 15 minutes.
-Step 3: rebuild services + prices manually; a good moment to clean up your menu.
+Importing client data via CSV in Salonnare Step 3: rebuild services + prices manually; a good moment to clean up your menu.
 Step 4: create staff, transfer schedules.
 Step 5: connect Mollie or Stripe via Settings → Payments.
 Step 6: set up memberships one by one - clients receive an email ("Your membership has moved to our new system, click here to re-authorise your SEPA mandate").
 Expect 10-20% drop-off; so communicate the reason (not "we are cheaper" but "better platform, same service").
 Step 7: update the widget on your site + Google Business + Instagram.
-Step 8: leave Salonized running for 30 days in parallel for historical lookups.
+Your own Salonnare online booking page Step 8: leave Salonized running for 30 days in parallel for historical lookups.
 Salonized is month-to-month cancellable via Settings → Subscription → Cancel.
 Realistic time budget: 6-10 hours of active work spread across a working week.
 The biggest time sink is rebuilding memberships by hand - if you have more than 50 active memberships, block out a full day for that.

 Transition risks and how to mitigate them

 Being honest: a Salonized-to-elsewhere switch has risks that a Treatwell or Fresha switch does not. **Membership attrition**: 10-20% drop-off is normal.
 Mitigation: send a heads-up email up front, offer a small discount for quick re-authorisation ("10% off your first month if you re-confirm within 7 days"), and make sure the new flow is equally intuitive. **Accounting continuity**: the Salonized export to Moneybird or Exact is already set up.
 With new software that connection has to be rebuilt.
-Salonnare has a native Moneybird integration; before you switch, check whether your accounting stack is supported. **Client familiarity**: regular clients recognise your Salonized widget on your site; after a switch the site looks "different" which sometimes generates support tickets ("is your site broken?").
+Salonnare offers CSV export for both Moneybird and Exact Online; before you switch, check whether your accounting stack is supported. **Client familiarity**: regular clients recognise your Salonized widget on your site; after a switch the site looks "different" which sometimes generates support tickets ("is your site broken?").
 Pre-empt this with a simple banner on your site: "Our booking system has been upgraded." **Outstanding gift cards**: export gift card balances and import them as client credits in Salonnare.
 Send a personalised email confirming the balance. **Reviews on the Salonized internal system**: if you use the Salonized reviews module (not GBP), those disappear.
 Switch first to Google Business review requests (Salonnare does this natively) before you cancel, so your review volume does not collapse during the transition.

 Salonized vs Salonnare - feature matrix